Neoprene: History

+Mechanical properties

+The high tensile performance of neoprene is a result of its highly regular backbone structure, which causes neoprene to undergo strain crystallization under tensile loading.
+A two parameter (strain rate and temperature) hyperelastic model can accurately capture much of the mechanical response of neoprene.

+Exposure to acetone and heat have been shown to degrade the tensile strength and ultimate elongation of neoprene, likely due to a loss of plasticizers as well as an increase in crosslinking during heat exposure.
+The response of neoprene to thermal aging depends not just on the highest temperature it is exposed to, but also on the exact temperature-time profile; this is a result of the competing factors of scission of the main polymer chain and oxidative cross-linking.
+Chain scission leads to degradation, embrittlement, and a loss of toughness.
+Oxidation reactions in the presence of heating leads to increased cross-linking, which in turn causes hardening.
+The interplay of both these factors determines the resulting effect on material mechanical properties; cross-linking is thought to dominate for neoprene.

+As neoprene is used to make electric cable jackets in nuclear power plants, the effect of gamma radiation on the mechanical properties of neoprene has also been investigated.
+Chain scission, possibly triggered by free radicals from irradiated oxygen, deteriorates its mechanical properties.
+Likewise, the tensile strength, hardness, and ultimate elongation of neoprene can also be degraded upon exposure to microwave radiation, which is of interest in the devulcanization process Finally, ultraviolet radiation is seen to decrease the mechanical properties of neoprene, which is important for outdoors applications of neoprene.

 Applications

 General

 Neoprene resists degradation more than natural or synthetic rubber.
 This relative inertness makes neoprene well suited for demanding applications such as gaskets, hoses, and corrosion-resistant coatings.
 It can be used as a base for adhesives, noise isolation in power transformer installations, and as padding in external metal cases to protect the contents while allowing a snug fit.
 It resists burning better than exclusively hydrocarbon based rubbers, resulting in its appearance in weather stripping for fire doors and in combat related attire such as gloves and face masks.
 Because of its tolerance of extreme conditions, neoprene is used to line landfills.
 Neoprene's burn point is around 260 °C (500 °F).

 In its native state, neoprene is a very pliable rubber-like material with insulating properties similar to rubber or other solid plastics.

 Neoprene foam is used in many applications and is produced in either closed-cell or open-cell form.
 The closed-cell form is waterproof, less compressible and more expensive.
 The open-cell form can be breathable.
 It is manufactured by foaming the rubber with nitrogen gas, where the tiny enclosed and separated gas bubbles can also serve as insulation.
-Nitrogen gas is most commonly used for the foaming of Neoprene foam due to its inertness, flame resistance, and large range of processing temperatures.
+Nitrogen gas is most commonly used for the foaming of neoprene foam due to its inertness, flame resistance, and large range of processing temperatures.